mui/material-ui/docs/pages/blog/2020-developer-survey-results.md

 <img  src="/static/blog/2020-survey/9.png" style="width: 589px; margin-top: 32px; margin-bottom: 8px;" alt="Bar chart: 12.30%	Hobby / side project, 13.40%	Self-employed, 35.60%	2-5 people, 16.10%	6-10, 10.30%	11-20, 5.10%	21-50, 2.50%	51-100, 4.60%	100+" />

-It seems we are consistently popular with small to medium-sized organizations, so we will keep working on the ease of use of the components, while at the same time, allowing designers to style them to match their organizations brand.
+It seems we are consistently popular with small to medium-sized organizations, so we will keep working on the ease of use of the components, while at the same time, allowing designers to style them to match their organizations' brand.

 ### 10. How long have you been developing with JavaScript